unil-lettres/dilps-tiresias/README.md

 Build & run all the containers for this project:

-`docker-compose up` (add -d if you want to run in the background and silence the logs)
+`docker compose up` (add -d if you want to run in the background and silence the logs)

 The project is compiled each time the containers are started.
 You'll get a **Build at** log message as soon as everything is ready to be used.